 2. Period of 31 Days of Service or More

-If the period of uniformed service is greater than 30 days but less than 181 days, a staff member is required to submit an application for reemployment within 14 days of the end of the period of service.
+If the period of uniformed service is greater than 30 days but less than 181 days, a staff member must apply for reemployment within 14 days of the end of the service period.

-If the period of uniformed service is 181 days or more, a staff member must submit an application for reemployment within 90 days of the end of the period of service.
+If the period of uniformed service is 181 days or more, a staff member must apply for reemployment within 90 days of the end of the period of service.

-If a staff member communicates with the university, within the applicable 14 days or 90 days, and tells the university that he or she is available to return to work after uniformed service, the university will offer reemployment to a staff member.
+If a staff member communicates with the university within the applicable 14 days or 90 days and tells the university that they are available to return to work after uniformed service, the university will offer reemployment to a staff member.

-If a staff member misses the relevant deadline as outlined in this policy by a day or two, he or she is entitled to reemployment, but he or she may be subject to the university’s attendance policies and procedures.
-For example, assume that a staff member is returning from a period of 179 days of service and has 14 days to submit an application for reemployment.
-If a staff member submits the application for re-employment on day 15, he or she has the right to reemployment, but may be subject to the university’s attendance policies and procedures.
+If a staff member misses the relevant deadline as outlined in this policy by a day or two, they are entitled to reemployment.
+Still, he or she may be subject to the university’s attendance policies and procedures.
+For example, assume that a staff member is returning from 179 days of service and has 14 days to apply for reemployment.
+If a staff member applies for re-employment on day 15, they have the right to reemployment.
+Still, he or she may be subject to the university’s attendance policies and procedures.

-If a staff member leaves employment to enter active duty in a U.S. military service, he or she has certain reemployment rights, generally up to a maximum of five years.
+If a staff member leaves employment to enter active duty in a U.S. military service, they have certain reemployment rights, generally up to a maximum of five years.
 The five-year limit is measured from the date of commencement of a staff member’s employment relationship with the university.
-Uniformed service performed before a staff member’s hire date is irrelevant for purposes of a staff member’s rights for the university.
+Uniformed service performed before a staff member’s hire date is irrelevant for a staff member’s rights for the university.
 Reserve and National Guard training and involuntary call-ups do not count toward a staff member’s five-year limit.
 Some voluntary service may also be excluded in computing the five-year limit depending on the circumstances.